catseye/Tamsin/doc/Advanced_Features.markdown

     ? expected 'abc' found 'a'

-There is also a scanner which implements the lexical rules of the Tamsin language itself, which are documented in Appendix B.  Since all implementations of Tamsin will implement the Tamsin scanner, it should be no great burden on a Tamsin implementation to expose it to the Tamsin program.
+There is also a scanner which implements the lexical rules of the Tamsin language itself, which are documented in Appendix B.

     | main = ("a" & "b" & "c") using $.tamsin.
     + a b c